singh1114/best/_posts/2018-04-10-making-a-presentation-in-reveal-js.md

 ## Generating PDFs/ Screenshots of the HTML presentations

-Sometimes people share their presentation in a PDF format with their audience so that they can get it printed and go through the presentations whenever they want.
+Sometimes, people share their presentation in a PDF format with their audience so that they can get it printed and go through the presentations whenever they want.

 I found this awesome HTML presentation PDF convertor, [decktape](https://github.com/astefanutti/decktape/).
 All you have to do is to install it locally and you will be good to go.